Closed Circuit TV system in 2020

 Closed Circuit TV system

 CCTV provides protection for children and staff during school hours as well as for premises and equipment when school is closed.
-High quality cameras provide superior images and streaming allowing unwanted visitors to be captured on film.
+High-quality cameras provide superior images and streaming allowing unwanted visitors to be captured on film.
 This enhances crime detection rates as well as providing a deterrent to any would-be intruders

 State-of-the-Art Alarm System

 Burglar alarms provide a deterrent and depending on the type of alarm may also automatically alert the police to a break-in or attempted break-in at your school.
-Alarm systems should be positioned close to area where more expensive items are kept, such as IT or technical equipment.
+Alarm systems should be positioned close to the area where more expensive items are kept, such as IT or technical equipment.

 Access Control Systems